-DeFi trading platform Injective Protocol is kicking off its mainnet launch today with a bang.
+DeFi trading platform Injective is kicking off its mainnet launch today with a bang.
 The platform followed the launch with the rollout of a $120 million incentives program.

 According to marketing materials, tradable assets would include the usual crypto suspects, such as Bitcoin and NFTs, and the team is adamant about adding synthetic assets like tokenized stocks and gold.